shzoghby/sp-quick-scan/README.md

 ![](README/enable-audit.png)

-The final step is to make sure that Exchange Online recognizes the automation account which hosts the managed identity as an Exchange administrator.
+4. The final step is to make sure that Exchange Online recognizes the automation account which hosts the managed identity as an Exchange administrator.
 This is done by assigning the Exchange Administrator role to the automation account’s app in the Azure AD admin center.
-Figure 4 shows how to add the assignment of the Exchange administrator role to the app owned by an automation account.

 ### Create Azure App